chrisnoonan98675/site/xl-testview/concept/key-concepts.markdown

 ## Plugins

 XL TestView integrates with your test tools through *plugins* that search for test results and import results into XL TestView. {% comment %}You can create a [custom plugin](/xl-testview/how-to/create-a-test-tool-plugin.html).{% endcomment %}

+## Test parsers
+Test parsers are small programs that interpret the results of test tools.
+Several parsers are provided out of the box, and additional parsers can be written.
+See [Test parser](xl-testview/concept/test-parser).

+## Test tools
+Test tools are the programs used to test software, such as JUnit, Fitnesse or Gatling.
+XL TestView interprets their results.